ExtendRealityLtd/VRTK/README.md

 pointer is deactivated (release the `Grip`) then the player is teleported to the location of the laser pointer tip.

+#### Height Adjustable Teleporter (SteamVR_HeightAdjustTeleport)

+The height adjust teleporter extends the basic teleporter and allows for the y position of the `[CameraRig]` to be altered based on whether the teleport location is on top of another object.

+Like the basic teleporter the Height Adjust Teleport script is attached to the `[CameraRig]` prefab and requires a World Pointer to be available.

+There is an additional script parameter of `Play Space Falling` and when this is checked it means if the player steps off an object into a part of their play area that is not on the object then they are automatically teleported down to the nearest floor.

+This also works in the opposite way that if the player's headset is above an object then the player is teleported automatically on top of that object, which is useful for simulating climbing stairs without needing to use the pointer beam location.

+If this option is turned off then the player can hover in mid air at the same y position of the object they are standing on.

+An example of the `SteamVR_HeightAdjustTeleport` script can be viewed in the scene `Examples/007_CameraRig_HeightAdjustTeleport`.
+The scene has a collection of varying height objects that the player can either walk up and down or use the laser pointer to climb on top of them.

 #### Interactable Object (SteamVR_InteractableObject)

 The Interactable Object script is attached to any game object that is